mspnp/aks-baseline-regulated/docs/deploy/09-pre-cluster-stamp.md

    1. Under **Controls** expand **Remediate vulnerabilities**.
    1. Click on **Vulnerabilities in Azure Container Registry images should be remediated (powered by Qualys)**.
    1. Expand **Affected resources**.
-   1. Click on your ACR instance name under one of the **registries** tabs.
+   1. Click on your Azure container registry name under one of the **registries** tabs.

    In here, you can see which container images are **Unhealthy** (had a scan detection), **Healthy** (was scanned, but didn't result in any alerts), and **Unverified** (was unable to be scanned).
 Unfortunately, Microsoft Defender for containers is [unable to scan all artifacts types](https://learn.microsoft.com/azure/security-center/defender-for-container-registries-introduction#availability).
 Also, because your container registry is exposed exclusively through Private Link, you won't get a list of those Unverified images listed here.
 Microsoft Defender for containers is only full-featured with non-network restricted container registries.